grinnell-cs/csc151-images/_eboards/eboard22-1.md

 * Because the style LA was particularly painful, I'll plan a makeup style quiz that you should be able to do in fifteen minutes for next week.
   Make sure to read [the handout on program style](../handouts/style) before that quiz.
+And have note!
-* Wednesday's quiz also did not go well, so we'll be talking about thata.
+* Wednesday's quiz also did not go well, so we'll be talking about that.

 ### Upcoming activities

 Scholarly

-* Friday, 28 March 2025, 5:00--6;00 p.m., HSSC A2231.
+* Friday, 28 March 2025, 5:00--6:10 p.m., HSSC A2231.
   _Conversations in the Humanities: Leadership in the Age of AI_
 * Thursday, 3 April 2025, 11am--noon, JRC 101.
   _Scholars’ Convocation: LeAnne Howe